10up/ElasticPress/README.md

 4. Input your Elasticsearch host.
 Your host must begin with a protocol specifier (`http` or `https`).
 URLs without a protocol prefix will not be parsed correctly and will cause ElasticPress to error out.
 5. Sync your content by clicking the sync icon.

 Once syncing finishes, your site is officially supercharged.
-You also have access to ElasticPress's powerful WP_Query integration API.
+You also have access to ElasticPress's powerful Indexables class, which enables you to index and query custom content objects, as well as built-in Indexables for Posts and Users.

 ## Features